ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/_index.md

 ---
-title: Use Milvus/Zilliz to build RAG on Arm Architecture
+title: Build a Retrieval-Augmented Generation (RAG) application using Zilliz Cloud on Arm servers

 minutes_to_complete: 20

-who_is_this_for: This is an introductory topic for engineers who want to create a RAG application on Arm machines.
+who_is_this_for: This is an introductory topic for software developers who want to create a RAG application on Arm servers.

 learning_objectives:
-    - Create a simple RAG application using Milvus/Zilliz
+    - Create a simple RAG application using Zilliz Cloud
-    - Launch LLM service on Arm machines
+    - Launch a LLM service on Arm servers

 prerequisites:
-    - Basic understand of RAG pipeline.
+    - Basic understanding of a RAG pipeline.
-    - An [AWS account](/learning-paths/servers-and-cloud-computing/csp/aws/) to access instance types with different AWS Graviton processors.
+    - An AWS Graviton3 c7g.2xlarge instance, or any [Arm based instance](/learning-paths/servers-and-cloud-computing/csp) from a cloud service provider or an on-premise Arm server.
-    - A [Zilliz account](https://zilliz.com/cloud), which you can sign up for a free trial.
+    - A [Zilliz account](https://zilliz.com/cloud), which you can sign up for with a free trial.

 author_primary: Chen Zhang